-The GDP variable has been taken from the Spanish Statistics Institute (INE, its acronym in Spanish) and is expressed as the gross domestic product per year in millions of euros.
-The variable of hospital outpatient visits (VISIT) is a proxy of morbidity and has been collected from the EESRI survey.
-We define it as the number of outpatient visits from patients to healthcare services, involving a medical diagnosis on an outpatient basis.
-Life expectancy (LIFEXP) has been estimated using data from the INE and we define it as the number of years people are expected to live per autonomous community.
-The population variable (POP) comes from the population data generated by the INE, which includes all residents in each Autonomous Community per year.
-Finally, the unemployment variable (UNEMPLOY) has been obtained from the Spanish Labour Force Survey and it is defined as the yearly unemployment rate: the number of people that want to find work and are actively searching for it.
+and we define it as the number of years people are expected to live per autonomous community.
+POP comes from the population data generated by the INE, which includes all residents in each Autonomous Community per year.
+Finally, UNEMPLOY has been obtained from the Spanish Labour Force Survey and it is defined as the yearly unemployment rate: the number of people that want to find work and are actively searching for it.
 Table 1 briefly describes the variables used in the study.